 Before we begin configuring the Autopilot profile, you need the hardware info of your test machine.
 There is a PowerShell script you can use.
 You can find it here: https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo/1.3/DisplayScript

-Note: this is only if you already have the device and if you are using virtual machine.
+Note: this is only if you already have the device and if you are using a virtual machine.
 The advantage of Autopilot is that the hardware supplier can deliver the correct hardware information to you or into Autopilot.
 This without approaching you for acceptance.
 The supplier got the restrict access to your tenant for adding the hardware IDs.
 They have a kind of database of these hardware IDs.
 For them is it easier to find the IDs.
 So, this part can be skipped if you have ordered a new device and the supplier can add the IDs into Intune.
-For this example I use a virtual machine and because of that I have to find the IDs by myself.
+For this example, I use a virtual machine and because of that, I have to find the IDs by myself.

 To get the information, open a PowerShell prompt with admin privileges.

 Enter this command: Install-Script -Name Get-WindowsAutoPilotInfo and hit the Y for Yes.

 And Yes again, because we need that script.

 Oke, the script is downloaded.
 Enter Get-WindowsAutoPilotInfo.ps1 -outputfile C:\temp\autopilot.csv (are you can use the TAB function to autocomplete the name of the script) and hit the enter key.

 Maybe you will get this warning.
 You have to change the execution policy within PowerShell.

 Please run this command: Set-ExecutionPolicy -ExecutionPolicy Bypass (use the tab, make it easier to type the command)

 Answer this question with Y for Yes.
 You can change it back later by using the same command, but instead of Bypass, you have to type Restricted.